Many people experience depression after surgery. Ongoing health problems, discomfort, and a change in routine can all contribute.

 - other ongoing treatments that cause discomfort, such as chemotherapy

 - a major change, such as reduced mobility

 Some surgeries are more likely to lead to depression.
-Examples of procedures that can have a major impact on a person’s mental health include:
+Examples of

 - heart surgery, such as for coronary artery disease